Aadi1101/PCOS_Detection/README.md

 best_params = grid_search.best_params_
 ```
 This process was essential in selecting the optimal model parameters and improving prediction performance.

+## Feature Selection Using Reinforcement Learning
+In addition to traditional machine learning methods, this project employs Reinforcement Learning (RL) for automatic feature selection.
+By using a Q-learning approach, the model dynamically selects the most relevant features during training.
+This method balances exploration and exploitation to identify the feature set that maximizes model performance over multiple training episodes.

+### Key Components:
+- **State Representation**: A binary vector representing selected features.
+- **Action Selection**: The RL agent chooses which feature to toggle (select or exclude).
+- **Reward**: Generated based on model accuracy.
+- **Q-table Update**: The Q-table is updated after each step using the Bellman equation to improve future decisions.
+- **Exploration vs Exploitation**: The epsilon-greedy strategy balances between trying new features (exploration) and relying on known effective features (exploitation).

+This method helps optimize feature selection, leading to better model performance and potentially reducing overfitting.

 ## Future Enhancements
 - Implement a more detailed user interface for better user experience.